-One of the original team of four that launched the website back in 2003, (then known as 1837online), I now look after all offline marketing including PR, print and TV advertising, events and sponsorship for findmypast
+One of the original team of four that launched the website back in 2003, (then known as 1837online), I now support the Brand Director in setting the vision for findmypast and work closely with teams to implement our product roadmap.

 Among my ancestors are generations of Dartmoor blacksmiths, Norfolk carpenters dating back to Elizabethan times, pianoforte manufacturers from Shoreditch in London, and Robert Towell, the first full-time English infill plane maker (a tool for cabinet makers), one of whose signed 170 year old planes I now proudly own.

-As findmypast's business development director I lead the team responsible for acquiring new records for the site, key partnerships and international initiatives.
+As findmypast's Director of Global Partnerships I lead the team responsible for acquiring new records for the site, key partnerships and international initiatives.

 I was one of the web developers that built the 1837online which started with just the birth, marriage and death records for England and Wales before more records were added and the site was renamed to findmypast.
 I work on all aspects of the website but focus on providing searches when new records become available.